xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 ## Enable Kobiton Integration

 Kobiton is a mobile device platform that offers real mobile devices for both testers and developers.
 Using Katalon Studio, you can execute automated tests on Kobiton's devices.
+To enable Kobiton Integration, follow these steps:

-First you need to install the [Kobiton Integration](https://store.katalon.com/product/137/Kobiton-Integration) plugin from Katalon Store.
+1. Install the [Kobiton Integration](https://store.katalon.com/product/137/Kobiton-Integration) plugin from Katalon Store.
 After installing the plugin, open **Katalon Studio > your Account > Reload Plugins**.
 You can refer to the section [Reload Plugins](https://docs.katalon.com/katalon-store/docs/user/access-store-in-KS.html#reload-plugins) for detailed instructions.

-1. Open Kobiton integration settings from the main menu:
+2. Open Kobiton integration settings from the main menu:

 * Windows: **Windows > Katalon Studio Preferences > Katalon > Kobiton**.
 * macOS: **Katalon Studio > Preferences > Katalon > Kobiton**.

-2. Select **Enable Kobiton Integration** and authenticate your access to the Kobiton Server.
+3. Select **Enable Kobiton Integration** and authenticate your access to the Kobiton Server.

 * In **7.8 onwards**, enter you username and API Key, then click **Test Connection**.
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-kobiton-integration/sso-kobiton.png" alt="enable kobiton integration 7.8 onwards" width=100%>

-   where:

    * **Kobiton Server**: The Kobiton server to be integrated with Katalon Studio.
-   > In **8.1.0 onwards**, you can customize the remote server protocol or pathname.
-Katalon Studio use HTTP protocol by default.
-If any prevention sending the basic authentication credential through HTTP occurs, you can input a remote URL with HTTPS instead.
+   > In **8.1.0 onwards**, you can customize the remote server protocol and pathname.
+Katalon Studio uses HTTP protocol by default.
+If your environment prevents sending basic authentication credentials through HTTP, you can input a remote URL with HTTPS instead.
    * **API Key**: The token to be used by Katalon Studio when exchanging API messages with Kobiton server.
 You can generate more keys in [Kobiton API Settings](https://portal.kobiton.com/settings/keys).

 * **Before 7.8**, enter your Kobiton account in the **Authentication** form and click **Connect**.
 Katalon Studio retrieves the information for Kobiton integration automatically.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-kobiton-integration/image2017-6-29-163A543A3.png" alt="enable kobiton integration before 7.8" width=100%>

-3. When you are done with the settings, click **Apply and close**.
+4. When you are done with the settings, click **Apply and close**.

 ## Desired Capabilities for Kobiton Devices